Skip to: main navigation | main content | sitemap | accessibility page

 We had no issues with flies last year in the house and will be using them again for 2025.”

-Contact Field Services Technician Paula Rogers on 01392 872932, who will discuss your specific requirements and calculate how many wasps you will need.
-We also broader pest control programmes – get in touch for more information.
+Get in touch with us to find out more.
+Our team will discuss your specific requirements and work our how many wasps you will need.
+We also do broader pest control programmes – get in touch for more information.
+Our number is 01392 872932 or email info@stdavids-poultryteam.co.uk.

 Browse by category